Mitigating the fermion sign problem by automatic differentiation

-{\it Acknowledgement}: We thank Steve Kivelson and Zheng-Zhi Wu for helpful discussions and especially Zi-Xiang Li for related collaborations.
-This work is supported in part by the NSFC under Grant No. 11825404 (SXZ, ZQW, and HY), the MOSTC under Grant Nos.
-2016YFA0301001 and 2018YFA0305604 (HY), and the Strategic Priority Research Program of Chinese Academy of Sciences under Grant No. XDB28000000 (HY).
+{\it Acknowledgement.} We thank Steve Kivelson and Zheng-Zhi Wu for helpful discussions and especially Zi-Xiang Li for related collaborations.
+This work is supported in part by the NSFC under Grant No. 11825404 (S.-X.Z., Z.-Q.W., and H.Y.), the MOSTC under Grant No. 2021YFA1400100 and No. 2018YFA0305604 (H.Y.), and the Strategic Priority Research Program of Chinese Academy of Sciences under Grant No. XDB28000000 (H.Y.).

 \begin{widetext}